kagruber2412/kagruber2412.github.io/_pages/cv.md

 {% include base_path %}

 Below, you find a short description on my background, my academic activities, and (some notable) expertise and skills.
-You can also download my [full CV](https://www.dropbox.com/scl/fi/03ifdv98m3hnvd2zmehob/CV_Kathrin_Gruber.pdf?rlkey=9uyqi866isx29ezzagf3o8y0k&dl=0) in pdf format.

 <h2>Education</h2>